 If only there were an alternative way of securing the blockchain!

-).
+Proof-of-Stake (PoS) was developed by Sunny King in 2011 as a low-power and faster alternative to PoW.
+Although Sunny King is a pseudonym, it belongs to a well-known albeit reclusive individual in the crypto circle (unlike Satoshi Nakamoto).
 Peercoin became the first digital currency to adopt PoS in 2012.
 Today, Neo and Cardano are some of the well-known cryptocurrencies that use PoS.
-Even Ethereum developers have been working on a transition to PoS from PoW through the Casper
+Even Ethereum developers have been working on a transition to PoS from PoW through the Casper upgrade.

 In PoS, nodes (called minters or validators) have to deposit (or stake) coins to the network.
 Unlike PoW, no complex cryptographic puzzles have to be solved to validate new blocks.
 Nodes earn minting fees when new blocks are created, but instead of new coins being created as rewards, validators are usually rewarded through transaction fees.
 The minting fee earned is also proportional to the total amount of coins staked by a node.